khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 #### Clear icon

-A clear icon can appear on the right side of a text input when it has content, to help a user clear the content with a single click.
-After removing the content, it disappears and focus is placed on the input field.
+A clear icon can appear on the right side of an input field when it has content, to help a user clear the content with a single click.
+After removing the content, it disappears and the focus is placed on the input field.
 The clear icon should be implemented as a button, accessible via keyboard, and its name announced as “Clear” for assistive technology.

 The clear icon can be useful for input fields that satisfy both of the following criteria: